Wedding and civil partnership ceremonies guidance for venues

 Send the completed form together with the licence fee to the address on the form.

 The fee depends on the permitted capacity of the parts of the premises to be approved.
-If you are applying for more than one room, the fee is based on the total capacity of the rooms to be approved.
+If you are applying for more than one room, the fee is based on the total capacity of the rooms and any linked outdoor area to be approved.

 |Number of people||Fee|